Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 _Coming Soon_ In the meantime, please see the smart contract specifications above and the high level process walkthrough [here](./0-restaking-user-guide/restaker-delegation/redelegation-process.md).

-# Smart Contract Native Restaking User Guide
+# Smart Contract Native Restaking User Guide (Holesky Testnet)

+The following instructions describe how to Restake validator ETH on Holesky Testnet.
+This mechanism is referred to as "Native Restaking".

 For users planning to restake multiple validators, we recommend they connect many validators to a single EigenPod in order to reduce cost and complexity where possible.
 "Generate Proof Via eigenpod-proofs-generation CLI" will prove all connected validators.